 The development includes a high proportion of large, family homes in accordance with the demographics in the area.

 As well as new homes, the development will provide a new home for Hatzola North London - the volunteer-run ambulance service.

 They have worked with the Council and architects to create an award winning design that will provide generously sized, high-quality homes surrounded by outdoor space that has been treated with as much thought and care as the buildings themselves.

 Our construction partner is Countryside Properties, who will also market the homes for outright sale.

-Construction of the homes is due to begin in autumn 2018 and should be completed around 2021.
+Construction of the homes began in early 2019 and should be completed around 2021.